SfTI-Robotics/Code-Comparison/Dueling DQN/README.md

 First we randomise a number then we use improved epsilon greedy strategy then use the same explortion/explitation

 ## update target graph
-copying values from behav to target so it is our double DQN implementation
+copying values from behav to target so it is our double DQN implementation then we calclate q target of next state(Double DQN)

 ## Training

 fixed q values thing:
 update target values after 10000 steps using tau variable

+Fisrt we use the DQN to get q values for necxt state then